 - Spread half of the batter in a greased and floured 12-cup fluted tube pan.
 Sprinkle with half of the almonds.
 Spread half of the preserves to within 1/2 in of the edges.
 Cover with remaining batter.
 Spoon remaining preserves over batter to within 1/2 in of edges.
 Sprinkle with remaining almonds.

-- Bake at 350° for 55-60 minutes or until toothpick inserted near the center comes out clean.
+- Bake at 350° for 55-60 minutes or until toothpick inserted in the center comes out clean.
 Cool in pan for 15 minutes before inverting onto a serving plate.
 If desired, dust with confectioners' sugar.
-Yield: 12-16 servings.

 Nutrition Facts1 piece: 370 calories, 17g fat (9g saturated fat), 80mg cholesterol, 231mg sodium, 50g carbohydrate (36g sugars, 1g fiber), 5g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.